mui/toolpad/docs/data/toolpad/core/introduction/integration.md

 :::warning

 This file is only for demonstration purposes and allows signing in with `password` as the password.
 You should use a more secure method for authentication in a production environment, preferably OAuth with your own `CLIENT_ID` and `CLIENT_SECRET`.
-Find more details on to get these values in the [NextAuth documentation](https://authjs.dev/guides/configuring-github).
+Find more details on to get these values in the [Auth.js documentation](https://authjs.dev/guides/configuring-github).

 :::